floydhub/floyd-docs/docs/guides/serving.md

 ### What is the maximum uptime for serving?

-Any serving jobs has a maximum uptime of 7 days.
+Any serving job has a maximum uptime of 7 days.
 The 7 day timeout is common across all jobs you run on FloydHub, whether it be Jupyter notebooks, command jobs, or serve jobs.

 ### Is there any API rate limit?